yogesh-studypad/cocos-docs/manual/studio/widget/general_property/en.md

 ### Mode

-Set the size of the widget.Include "Custom" mode and "Auto" mode.The default is "auto"，in this mode the widget's size is the picture's size.
-If selected "Custom"  mode，the widget size can be reset.
+Set the size of the widget.Include "Custom" mode and "Auto" mode.The default is "auto", in this mode the widget's size is the picture's size.
+If selected "Custom" mode, the widget size can be reset.
-Only for effective widget,not include layout 、scrollview、listview、pageview。
+Only for effective widget, not include layout, scrollview, listview, pageview.

 ### Size